 Apart from currency considerations, the value of convertible securities is influenced by both the yield on nonconvertible securities of comparable issuers and by the value of the underlying common stock.
 The value of a convertible security viewed without regard to its conversion feature (i.e., strictly on the basis of its yield) is sometimes referred to as its "investment value."
 To the extent interest rates change, the investment value of the convertible security typically will fluctuate.
 At the same time, however, the value of the convertible security will be influenced by its "conversion value," which is the market value of the underlying common stock that would be obtained if the convertible security were converted.
 Conversion value fluctuates directly with the price of the underlying common stock.
-If the conversion value of a convertible security is substantially below its investment value, the price of the convertible security increases to a point that approximates or exceeds its investment value, the price of the convertible security will be influenced principally by its conversion value.
+If the conversion value of a convertible security is substantially below its investment value, the price of the convertible security is governed principally by its investment value.
+To the extent the conversion value of a convertible security will be influenced principally by its conversion value.
 A convertible security will sell at a premium over the conversion value to the extent investors place value on the right to acquire the underlying common stock while holding a fixed-income security.
 The yield and conversion premium of convertible securities issued in Japan and the Euromarket are frequently determined at levels that cause the conversion value to affect their market value more than the securities' investment value.